Dpens/PROCESS/README.md

 # PROCESS
-The implement  for "A novel probabilistic clustering model for heterogeneous networks"
+The implementation  for "A novel probabilistic clustering model for heterogeneous networks"